 \section{Artificial versus Natural Computing}

-Artificial computing based on the Turing Machine supposes the intensive use of algorithms for representing knowledge, both conceptual and of abilities, and for performing inferences.
-Algorithms can be seen as intensional descriptions of the functions they compute whose purpose is simply to make explicit the extension of such functions.
-Computings proceeds serially, supported by a local scanner that inspects the memory --which consists of a ``passive recipient''-- according to the structural ingredients of the TM.
+Artificial computing based on the TM supposes the intensive use of algorithms for representing knowledge, both conceptual and of abilities, and for performing inferences.
+Algorithms can be seen as intensional descriptions of the functions they compute, whose purpose is simply to make explicit their extensions.
+Computing proceeds serially, supported by a local scanner that inspects the memory --which consists of a ``passive recipient''-- according to the structural ingredients of the TM.
 Computations are deterministic and are performed with great precision and at a high speed.
-Computations are normally performed ``forwards'' --from arguments to values-- in opposition to the inverse ones --from values to arguments-- because not all functions have an inverse and the calculations procedures may be very different from the original function.
+Computations are normally performed forwards --from arguments to values-- but not normally backwards --from values to arguments-- because not all functions have an inverse.

-However, we can ask how natural is that the mind uses algorithms, which in the end are a human invention, and how much informations in the mind or the brain is expressed extensionally.
-People are very limited to making extensive algorithmic calculations, and whenever we make them we need external aids and computing machinery.
+However, whether the mind uses algorithms --assuming that there is indeed natural computing-- is an open question.
+People are very limited to making extensive algorithmic calculations without the support of external aids and computing machinery.
 The information presented to living entities through perception is often extensional, and is plausible that a good deal of it is stored and processed in this form.
-Also, the amount of information and the structure of the brain suggest the use of highly distributed formats, with certain level of indeterminacy, that memory is active and fundamentally associative, and that computing is performed in parallel.
+Also, the amount of information and the structure of the brain suggest the use of highly distributed formats, with certain level of indeterminacy, that memory is fundamentally associative, and that computing is performed in parallel.

-Natural computing, in addition, requires to perform inverse computations frequently: to recognize an object from its sensitive properties, or to diagnose the causes of an event from its effects, often with uncertainty and indeterminacy.
+Natural computing, in addition, requires to perform inverse computations frequently; for instance, to recognize an object from its sensitive properties, or for diagnosing the causes of an event from its effects, often with uncertainty and indeterminacy.
 For this, it is plausible that natural computing uses formats that allow to establishing inverse associations, from values to arguments, very efficiently.
 ANNs have these properties to certain extent and reflect natural computing, but the need to simulate them in TMs limits significantly their explanatory power.
 Table and Relational-Indeterminate Computing, on their part, have such properties directly and may model better some aspects of natural computing.